Powernap/powernap.github.io/source/_posts/2016-03-06-watch-latex-documents-using-latexmk.markdown

 The `all` task is straightforward to create the target file "article.pdf", which is created using `latexmk` later on.
 You'll notice the `$(PREVIEW)` where the `-pvc` option should be. `$(PREVIEW)` refers to the variable `PREVIEW`, which is empty for all calls except for `make preview`, where `PREVIEW` is set to `-pvc`.
 The `make clean` command removes all latex output files including the BibTeX files as well as the PDF.

+If you ran `make` and now want to run `make preview`, it will most likely say "Nothing to be done for `preview`", since it sees that the target pdf is up to date.
+The `-B` option forces make to create the targets, so `make -B preview` will work.

 ## Closing Remarks

-*Note: If you ran `make` and now want to run `make preview`, it will most likely say "Nothing to be done for `preview`", since it sees that the target pdf is up to date.
-The `-B` option forces make to create the targets, so `make -B preview` will work.*
+You can find a minimal example of a `LaTeX` project using this setup in this Github repository: [github.com/paulklemm/latexmk-synctex-example](https://github.com/paulklemm/latexmk-synctex-example).
+Feel free to play around with your own `makefile` rules and explore the possibilities.